Twinky-kms/genix-services/explorer/README.md

 # Explorer

-This is a collection of Docker containers that creates an Iquidus explorer with attached Mongo database and Pigeoncoin node.
+This is a collection of Docker containers that creates an Iquidus explorer with attached Mongo database and AustraliaCash node.

 The default port is 3000 but this can be modified in `docker-compose.yml`